stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+###March 3, 2016
+Version 2.3.1 fixes a minor issue with Android projects, with thanks to Adam Peck (@dampcake).
 ###December 27,2015
 The Gradle Cobertura plugin now supports Android projects, with thanks to Gautam Korlam (@kageiit).
 It is worth noting that unlike Java projects, where plugins